It’s hot… you’re sweating, wearing next to nothing… go on!

-Go on!
-Enjoy one of the truest pleasures of life in the tropics!
+Enjoy one of the purest pleasures of life in the Caribbean…

-Enter American Leonard B. Smith, born in 1839, in Mill Creek, Maine:
+That’s where American Leonard B. Smith (born in 1839 in Mill Creek, Maine) comes in.

-Smith became a cabin boy at 14 and worked his way up to Captain, by 23 he was sailing and trading around the Atlantic on his own schooner.
-Smith sailed into our Saint Anna Bay for the first time in 1876.
-He returned that very year locked and loaded with timber and ice from the Penobscot river (Maine).
+Smith became a cabin boy at 14 and worked his way up to Captain.
+By 23 he was sailing and trading around the Atlantic on his own schooner.
+Smith sailed into Curaçao’s Saint Anna Bay for the first time in 1876.
+He clearly saw an opportunity and returned that very same year locked and loaded with timber and ice from the Penobscot river in Maine.

-Though his sea voyage took several weeks (last stretch in tropical heat!)
-Smith’s ice always arrived intact (packed in sawdust from Maine’s many timber-mills, naturally).
+Though Smith’s sea voyage took several weeks — with his last stretch in tropical heat! — Smith’s ice always arrived intact because he would pack it in sawdust from Maine’s timbermills.

 Smith set up two “ice houses” on the Saint Anna Bay wharf and sold ice for 2 Dutch cents a pound (a significant luxury at the time).
-Yu’i Kòrsou were skeptical at first, believing these novel cold drinks unhealthy… But Smith persevered, serving the skeptics cold beer, quenching their thirst and instantly converting them into veritable ice lovers.
+Yu’i Kòrsou were skeptical at first, believing these novel cold drinks unhealthy… But Smith persevered and kept serving the skeptics cold beer, quenching their thirst and instantly converting them into veritable ice lovers.

 Smith knew he had struck (ice) gold and returned with his wife and 4 children in 1877.
-He became the official Curaçao agent for the US company Joseph Foulke & Sons, Vice Consul of the US (1881) and US Consul (1884)… our US Consulate was considered one of the most important for US interests in the Caribbean at that time. (thanks for the ice!)
+He became the official Curaçao agent for the US company Joseph Foulke & Sons, Vice Consul of the US (1881) and US Consul (1884).
+In fact, Curaçao’s US Consulate was considered one of the most important in the Caribbean at that time.

-Smith continued his ice trade, adding cool boxes for private use.
-He also imported coal from the US to serve US and British steamships docking in Saint Anna Bay and he exported salt from Bonaire to the US.
+Smith continued to import ice from Maine and expanded his trade over time.
+He added makeshift ‘cool boxes’ for private use.
+Then he imported coal from the US to serve US and British steamships docking in Saint Anna Bay.
+He also exported salt from neighboring island Bonaire to the US for good measure.

-Smith (must’ve been) a beloved, popular man and his many ambitious projects helped lay the foundation for the development of our modern infrastructure (some say the most sophisticated in the region)
+Smith was a visionary and his many ambitious projects helped lay the foundation for the development of Curaçao’s modern infrastructure — some say the most sophisticated in the Caribbean region.

-– He led the construction of our original pontoon-bridge in 1888, physically connecting the Punda and Otrobanda side of Willemstad for the very first time.
-Our present pontoon bridge came after, in 1939.
+- Connecting the Punda and Otrobanda side of Willemstad for the very first time by constructing Curaçao’s original pontoon-bridge in 1888 (Curaçao’s present pontoon bridge came in 1939.)

-Smith was one of Curaçao’s wealthiest inhabitants at the time of his death.
+Smith was one of Curaçao’s wealthiest inhabitants when he passed away in 1898.

 Sources: Dr. J. Hartog, Curaçao Short History (1979) and Caribseek.com.